 Freshers: Here’s all you need to know about the Lancs’ college system

-Because Lancaster is basically like Hogwarts, but with more Greggs but fewer spell-casting adolescents
+Because Lancaster is basically Hogwarts, just with more Greggs and fewer spell-casting adolescents

 Lancaster University famously (or infamously) is home to an elaborate collegiate system that determines where you live in your first year, which college sports teams you can participate in, and who you graduate with.